 VI.
-PROMOTING THE DEVELOPMENT OF EFFECTIVE CAPACITY-BUILDING IN STATES PARTIES
+PROMOTING THE DEVELOPMENT OF EFFECTIVE CAPACITY BUILDING IN STATES PARTIES a) Global Training Strategy:

-(a) Global Training Strategy

-A Global Training Strategy was adopted by the Committee at its twenty-fifth session (Helsinki 2001).
+A Global Training Strategy was adopted by the Committee at its 25th session (Helsinki 2001).
 Some of the key initiatives that have been carried out in 2002-2003 are:

-- 1. Preparation by ICCROM of "Guidelines" for organizing World Heritage training activities; - 2.
-Completion of training kits on World Heritage nominations and periodic reporting/monitoring; - 3.
-Africa 2009, a joint programme of African Cultural Heritage Institutions, ICCROM, the World Heritage Centre, and CRATerre-EAG, which focuses on an integrated approach to training and networking for cultural heritage professionals in sub-Saharan Africa; - 4.
-Organization of a World Heritage capacity-building workshop for the Pacific island countries (Samoa, February 2003); - 5.
-Development of World Heritage management guideline publications such as World Heritage Cities Management Guide, World Heritage Cultural Landscape Management Guidelines, World Heritage Risk Preparedness Management Guidelines, Management Guidelines for World Cultural Heritage Sites and Managing Tourism at World Heritage Sites.
+- 1. Preparation by ICCROM of "Guidelines" for organising World Heritage training activities, - 2.
+Completion of Training Kits on World Heritage Nominations and Periodic Reporting/ Monitoring, - 3.
+Africa 2009, a joint programme of African Cultural Heritage Institutions, ICCROM, the World Heritage Centre, and CRATerre-EAG, which focuses on an integrated approach to training and networking for cultural heritage professionals in sub-Saharan Africa, - 4.
+Organisation of a World Heritage Capacity Building workshop for the Pacific Island countries (Samoa, February 2003), b) Education Activities:

-(b) Education activities